-There is no recreational vehicle dumping station and you may not dump on the playa.
+There is no recreational vehicle dumping station, and you may not dump on the playa.
 BLM issues citations for dumping or leaking gray or black water.
 As a citizen of Black Rock City, you are responsible for preventing and remediating leaks.
 Catch leaks immediately with a five-gallon bucket.
 There is no location for scheduling RV servicing.
-If you see a truck designated “RV servicing”, you can flag them down.
-Many trucks are servicing infrastructure and not RVs so be sure look for the sign.
-RV servicing is available for a $50 fee for trailers up to 24′ long, and $60 for one gray and one black tank for RVs that are 25′-35′ long.
-Each additional or over-sized tank is $30.
-Cash only.
-You must have a contact person to meet the pump-truck at your RV.
-Keep a space clear for the truck to access your RV; pump hoses cannot reach beyond 30’.
-You may ask for a receipt.
-If you have a customer service complaint, record the time of day and the pumper-truck plate number.
+If you see a truck designated “RV servicing”, you can flag it down.
+Many trucks are servicing infrastructure and not RVs, so be sure look for the sign.
 The only vendor authorized to provide cash sales of pumping services is United Site Services.
 Note: pumping services only include removal of gray and black water — not a potable water fill.
 Use only one-ply toilet paper.
 Finally, be considerate of your neighbors when running your generator.

 Commerce & Concessions

 The sale of products and services by participants is strictly prohibited.
 Sales of handmade and food items “in order to cover costs” are not allowed.
 There is NO participant vending.
 Bring what you need.
 Confront your own survival.
 This is not a consumer event.

 Logos & Branding